-$$0.5N_2 + 1.5H_2 \rightleftharpoons NH_3 \tag{3}$$
+$$0.5N_2 + 1.5H_2 \rightleftharpoons NH_3. \tag{3}$$

-In cooler, denser atmospheres, NH3 gas dominates while N2 gas dominates in warmer, less dense atmospheres.
-Similar to the CH4=CO boundary, the overall metallicity impacts the boundary temperature.
-As metallicity decreases, the NH3 = N2 boundary shifts to higher temperatures whereas as metallicity increases the NH3 = N2 boundary shifts to lower temperatures.
-As discussed for the carbon and oxygen chemistry, an N2 dominated atmosphere still has a nonzero abundance of NH3.
-It is relevant to note here that any object showing NH3 absorption in their spectrum is expected to have CH4 as their major carbon-bearing species (Burrows et al. 2003; Canty et al. 2015; Line et al. 2017).
+In cooler, denser atmospheres, NH_3 gas dominates, while N_2 gas dominates in warmer, less dense atmospheres.
+Similarly to the $CH_4 = CO$ boundary, the overall metallicity impacts the boundary temperature.
+As metallicity decreases, the $NH_3 = N_2$ boundary shifts to higher temperatures, whereas as metallicity increases, the $NH_3 = N_2$ boundary shifts to lower temperatures.
+As discussed for the carbon and oxygen chemistry, an N_2 -dominated atmosphere still has a nonzero abundance of NH_3 .
+It is relevant to note here that any object showing NH_3 absorption in its spectrum is expected to have CH_4 as its major carbonbearing species (Burrows et al. 2003; Canty et al. 2015; Line et al. 2017).

-While condensation of N-bearing species into NH_3 and/or NH_4SH is possible in the coolest atmospheres (e.g., Jupiter and Saturn; Lewis 1969; Carlson et al. 1987; Lodders & Fegley 2006a), these types of condensate clouds are not expected in the warmer atmospheres of L and T dwarfs and do not play a role in subsequent modelling.
+While condensation of N-bearing species into NH_3 and/or NH_4SH is possible in the coolest atmospheres (e.g., Jupiter and Saturn; Lewis 1969; Carlson et al. 1987; Lodders & Fegley 2006), these types of condensate clouds are not expected in the warmer atmospheres of L and T dwarfs and do not play a role in subsequent modeling.

-As with the carbon chemistry, other minor N-bearing condensates are predicted to exist within either N2- or NH3-dominated atmospheres (i.e., CH3NH2, HCN).
-As N2 doesn't have absorption features in the near-infrared, its abundance cannot be constrained by observational data and NH3 then remains the only major N-bearing species able to be constrained through retrieval modelling.
-As a result, NH3 is the only N-bearing species to contribute to metallicity calculations.
+As with the carbon chemistry, other minor N-bearing condensates are predicted to exist within either N_2 - or NH_3 -dominated atmospheres (i.e., CH_3NH_2 and HCN).
+As N_2 does not have absorption features in the near-infrared, its abundance cannot be constrained by observational data, and NH_3 then remains the only major N-bearing species able to be constrained through retrieval modeling.
+As a result, NH_3 is the only N-bearing species to contribute to metallicity calculations.
 This hinders our ability to quantify the total nitrogen budget in a given atmosphere.